 Why injured people in Chicago choose McHargue & Jones after a rear-end crash

 Rear-end cases are often treated by insurance companies as automatic “small cases,” especially when the visible vehicle damage looks limited.
-But many rear-end victims develop real neck, back, nerve, and headache symptoms that interfere with work, sleep, driving, and daily life.
-The key question is whether the claim is being valued based on the real medical impact of the crash — not the insurance company’s shortcut version of it.
+But many rear-end victims develop real neck, back, shoulder, nerve, headache, and concussion symptoms that interfere with work, sleep, driving, lifting, and daily life.

 We fight undervalued rear-end claims